dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

     tool-bar (frame) frame.task-tool-bar;

-A tool bar that only contains two buttons is on the lean side, however, so let’s add two more buttons to open a file and save a file to disk.
+A tool bar that only contains two buttons is on the lean side, however, so let's add two more buttons to open a file and save a file to disk.

 .. code-block:: dylan